giteliot/lucioai/README.md

 # LucioAI
-Can Deep Learning learn like a dog?
+Can a neural network learn like a dog?
 This is a terrible attempt to create a deep learning training dog "simulator".

 ### Motivation